DD9/dd9/wp-content/plugins/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.5.16 (2013.09.15) =
+* Fixed date detection bug in forwarded messages.
+* Possible fix for blank screen issue (flush buffers rather than check for sent headers).
+* Fixed images showing up in excerpts when not specified.
+* Fixed bug where time offset was applied twice.
+* Fixed bug where excerpts where not getting the newline settings applied.
+* Fixed bug where the attachment template was not getting set on new installs.
+* Fixed bug where mp3 files were causing failures when getting meta-data.
+* Verified compatibility with WP 36. and 3.6.1

+= 1.5.15 (2013.07.01) =
+* Added message warning that filter 'postie_post' has been deprecated.
+* Fixed bug where a category was detected if there happened to be 2 dash (-) characters and a number was the first thing after the first dash.
+* Simplified header decoding for non-ASCII languages

+= 1.5.14 (2013.06.21) =
+* Added PHP version to debug output
+* Added PHP version check when disabling GSSAPI
+* Added new filter "postie_post_before" to replace "postie_post"
+* Added new filter "postie_post_after"

+= 1.5.13 (2013.06.18) =
+* Added more robust charset conversion to deal with malformed emails.
+* Ensure the default title is used when category etc parsing results in blank title
+* Consolidate procedure for locating wp-config.php
+* Additional debug output.
+* Fixed a bug where the default author was being used even though the email had a valid author.
+* Added feature to disable IMAP authentication with GSSAPI or NTLM to improve MS Exchange compatibility.

 = 1.5.12 (2013.06.08) =
 * Added full paths to includes in config_form due to some hosts having include_path set in a way that breaks Postie.
 * Added some checks for emails that aren't correctly formatted (AirMail/WinLink)